cselab/Mirheo/docs/source/user/object_belonging.rst

        reference :any:`ObjectVector` will be moved to the outer PV (and viceversa).
        If one of the PVs was specified as "none", the erroneous particles will be deleted from the simulation.

-See also :any:`mirheo.registerObjectBelongingChecker` and :any:`mirheo.applyObjectBelongingChecker`.
+See also :any:`Mirheo.registerObjectBelongingChecker` and :any:`Mirheo.applyObjectBelongingChecker`.

 Summary
 ========